gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 ### OAuth (Login via Hugging Face)

 Gradio supports OAuth login via Hugging Face.
 This feature is currently **experimental** and only available on Spaces.
-If allows to add a _"Sign in with Hugging Face"_ button to your demo.
+It allows you to add a _"Sign in with Hugging Face"_ button to your demo.
 Check out [this Space](https://huggingface.co/spaces/Wauplin/gradio-oauth-demo) for a live demo.

 To enable OAuth, you must set `hf_oauth: true` as a Space metadata in your README.md file.
 This will register your Space as an OAuth application on Hugging Face.
 Next, you can use `gr.LoginButton` and `gr.LogoutButton` to add login and logout buttons to